pkwagner/yasdi2mqtt/README.md

 * Replace `YASDI_DEBUG_OUTPUT=0` by `YASDI_DEBUG_OUTPUT=1` in the `Dockerfile` to activate the debug output of the underlying `yasdi` library.
     * You'll need to re-compile your own container using `docker build -t yasdi2mqtt .` and change the `docker-compose.yml` file to use your own container.
     * When doing a manual setup, replace the parameter directly when installing `yasdi`.

+## License
+Unless otherwise stated in the file header, all contributions to this project are licensed under the MIT license.
+In particular, `src/log.c` and `src/log.h` are NOT part of this project.